kristof-becode/Document-Clustering/README.md

 A Use Case for testing document clustering based on text content using the Kleister-charity dataset.

-Only a selection of the dataset is used to facilitate evaluation.
+Only a selection of the dataset is used to facilitate processing and evaluation.
 The documents' texts are processed and lemmitized with NLTK.
-TF-IDF vectorisation is applied to test different clustering algoritms.
-And an attempt is made to evaluate the different clustering approaches.
+TF-IDF vectorisation is applied to to create a cosine similarity matrix and to test different clustering algoritms.
+An attempt is made to evaluate the different clustering approaches.

 ### Table of contents